What's On This Page

 What properties does it have that help this condition

 Lemongrass may help hinder the development of certain microbes and yeast.
-Lemongrass additionally contains substances that are thought to diminish torment and expanding, decrease fever, improve levels of sugar and cholesterol in the blood, invigorate the uterus and menstrual stream, and have cell reinforcement properties.
+Lemongrass additionally contains substances that are thought to diminish torment and expansion, decrease fever, improve sugar and cholesterol levels in the blood, invigorate the uterus and menstrual stream, and have cell reinforcement properties.

 How to use it

 For treating jetlag, lemongrass is best used in the form of tea.
 You can boil the leaves and drink the water.
-The longer you can boil it the more extraction there can be from the leaves, which is what you are looking for.
+The longer you can boil it, the more extraction can be from the leaves you seek.
 You will also be able to purchase it in prepackaged portions.

 Cons

 It is generally safe to use.
-In some cases, lemongrass oil may make a rash of skin disturbance when applied the skin.
-Be that as it may, there have been some harmful reactions, for example, lung issues in the wake of breathing in lemongrass and a lethal harming after a kid gulped a lemongrass oil-based bug repellent.
+In some cases, lemongrass oil may cause a rash of skin disturbance when applied to the skin.
+Be that as it may, there have been some harmful reactions, for example, lung issues in the wake of breathing in lemongrass and lethal harm after a kid gulped a lemongrass oil-based bug repellent.

 Lavender

-Lavender was used as an antiseptic in ancient Arabian, Greek and Roman medicines.
-Its generic name comes from the Latin lavare, to wash, and it was used as a bath additive as well as an antiseptic in the hospitals and sick rooms of ancient Persia, Greece and Rome (Blumenthaletal 2000).
+Lavender was an antiseptic in ancient Arabian, Greek and Roman medicines.
+Its generic name comes from the Latin lavare, to wash, and it was used as a bath additive and an antiseptic in the hospitals and sick rooms of ancient Persia, Greece and Rome (Blumenthaletal 2000).
 In the 17th century, Culpeper described lavender as having ‘use for pains in the head following cold, cramps, convulsions, palsies and faintings’(Battaglia 1995).

 Lavender was also used traditionally to scent bed linen and to protect stored clothes from moths.
 This was such a well-accepted practice that the phrase ‘laying up in lavender’ was used metaphorically to mean ‘putting away in storage’ (Kirk-Smith 2003).
-Lavender is now widely used to scent perfumes, potpourri, toiletries and cosmetics, as well as to flavour food.
+Lavender is now widely used to scent perfumes, potpourri, toiletries, cosmetics, and flavour food.
 Lavender is commonly adulterated with related species that can vary in their constituents.
 Spike lavender yields more oil but is of lower quality.
 Lavandin is a hybrid of spike lavender and true lavender.

 Where it comes from or how it is made

 Pure lavender essential oil is produced through steam distillation.
-This generates a greater amount of oil compared to other methods due to the reduction of polar compound loss.
+This generates more oil than other methods due to reducing polar compound loss.
 Harvest of lavender blooms is typically around June.
 Lavender flowers are compacted into a still.
 Fewer air pockets in the still result in greater oil yield.
 A boiler is then used to steam the bottom of the lavender flower-filled still at very low pressure.

-The lavender flower pockets containing oil are broken from this heating process and a pipe of cold water is run through the centre of the still.
-The hot lavender oil vapour condenses on the cold pipe with the cold water and is collected into a holding tank where it is allowed to settle.
-Due to polarity and densities of the water and oil, these two will separate in the holding tank whereupon the water is piped out, leaving just lavender essential oil.
+The lavender flower pockets containing oil are broken from this heating process, and a pipe of cold water runs through the still’s centre.
+The hot lavender oil vapour condenses on the cold pipe with the cold water and is collected into a holding tank where it can settle.
+Due to the polarity and densities of the water and oil, these two will separate in the holding tank whereupon the water is piped out, leaving just lavender essential oil.
 Source

 What properties does it have that help this condition